 China has such a long, fascinating, complicated history, which furnishes an equally long-view historical outlook that we just don’t find much of in the USA.
-When I compare this to those bits of early episodes of Game of Thrones that I saw, with the generic faux-medieval design and actors who seemed uncomfortable in their tunics and gowns, while I understand there was some fudging-for-modern-audience about the design of Nirvana in Fire, the characters wear the clothes naturally, their interpersonal customs flow naturally, even when rigidly constrained into ritual.
-Everything feels authentic, to the tiny steps mandated in court to the way men and women played their fans, and held aside their sleeves when pouring tea.
+When I compare this to those bits of early episodes of Game of Thrones that I saw, with the generic faux-medieval design and actors who seemed uncomfortable in their tunics and gowns, while I understand there was some fudging-for-modern-audience about the design of Nirvana in Fire, the characters wear the clothes naturally, their customs flow naturally, even when rigidly constrained into ritual.
+Everything feels authentic, to the women’s tiny steps mandated in court to the way men and women played their fans, and held aside their sleeves when pouring tea.

 But that’s window dressing.
-What compelled me was the paradigm.
+What compelled me was the worldview.
 Reputation is important—and not just to the good guys—especially family reputation, for it lasts beyond death.
 Friendship is important.
 Loyalty is vitally important.
 There are some things worth dying for.

 When comics and film came along, wuxia spread into those media, and flourished.
-During my lifetime, the USA has important tons of low-budget Chinese martial arts films, most of which more or less fall under the wuxia umbrella.
+During my lifetime, the USA has imported tons of low-budget Chinese martial arts films, most of which more or less fall under the wuxia umbrella.
 On the plus side, these include badass female warriors who whirl through the air like balletic chainsaws, gracefully wielding as much power as the males—though female non-warriors still represent the traditional submissive female, whose power is covertly expressed.

 This seeming contradiction isn’t contradictory to the Chinese, who have grown up with the jianghu tradition, which runs parallel to wuxia in a way I would love to understand better, but it seems even older.
 My still-tentative take is that the jianghu world is the world of the outsider, always fascinating to a complicated, repressive cultural order.

 The jianghu world exists amorphously within the rest of China, in some stories with actual lands (formidably defended by martial artists, as in this story), and in others existing as a type of roaming martial art outsider.
-They paid no attention to the various governments, and dealt with high and low without any distinction, except maybe a preference for the latter, which made them popular, especially when they adhered to a code of honor.
+They paid no attention to political boundaries, and dealt with high and low without any distinction, except maybe a preference for the latter, which made them popular, especially when they adhered to a code of honor.
 In most English translations, jianghu seems to be rendered into the somewhat quaint ‘pugilist’ as in Pugilistic World.